wgrand08/tether/trunk/server_scorched_moon/README.txt

 REQUIREMENTS
 ---------------------
-This game requires Python2.5 and Pygame1.8.1 or higher in order to run successfully.
+This game requires Python2.5 or higher in order to run successfully.
 The official websites for these are at: http://www.python.org http://www.pygame.org